123AGustien/sextant-orbital-resilience-framework/README_NAVIGATION_ARCHITECTURE_V2.5.md

 This is a core architectural safeguard.

 The framework is designed to support human understanding and accountability rather than remove human responsibility.
+Human Authority and Responsibility

+The Human Authority Principle establishes a clear boundary between what the system can determine and what a human authority must decide.

+The architecture therefore distinguishes between:

+- System observation — what the system detects
+- Deterministic computation — what the defined rules calculate
+- System assessment — what the validated simulation determines
+- AI decision support — what Captain AI Lena interprets and recommends
+- Human authority — what the designated human decision-maker determines
+- Execution gate — whether an action is authorized within the simulation
+- Simulated action / safe state — what the model represents as the resulting outcome
+- Verification — whether the resulting simulated state satisfies defined conditions

+The system may provide increasingly sophisticated decision support, but the authority boundary remains explicit.

+Final Human Decision Gate

+Where a decision requires human authorization, the architecture introduces an explicit gate:

+AI DECISION SUPPORT

+↓

+RECOMMENDATION

+↓

+FINAL HUMAN DECISION

+↓

+EXECUTION GATE

+↓

+SIMULATED ACTION / SAFE STATE

+↓

+VERIFICATION

+A recommendation is therefore never treated as authorization.

+For example:

+Captain AI Lena:
+"PREVENTIVE CORRECTION RECOMMENDED"

+Human Authority:
+"MAINTAIN SAFE STATE"

+Execution Gate:
+"NO RECOVERY EXECUTED"

+Simulation State:
+"SAFE STATE MAINTAINED"

+Verification:
+"PASS"

+This creates a traceable distinction between what the system recommends and what the human authority actually authorizes.

+Accountability Boundary

+The framework deliberately avoids presenting autonomous system behaviour as a substitute for human responsibility.

+Its architecture maintains:

+AUTOMATIC EXECUTION = FALSE

+HUMAN AUTHORIZATION = REQUIRED

+SIMULATION ONLY = TRUE

+LIVE SYSTEM CONTROL = NOT CONNECTED

+These boundaries are architectural safeguards rather than optional interface settings.

+The purpose is to ensure that increasingly capable decision-support systems remain understandable, governable and accountable.

+Responsibility Principle

+The ultimate responsibility for an authorized decision remains with the appropriate human authority.

+Captain AI Lena may assist by:

+- identifying conditions
+- organizing information
+- analysing dependencies
+- evaluating cascade behaviour
+- identifying risks
+- presenting recovery options
+- recommending actions
+- identifying verification requirements
+- maintaining decision traceability

+Captain AI Lena does not independently assume operational authority.

+The framework therefore follows the principle:

+«Decision support may be automated.
+Responsibility may not.»

+Traceable Responsibility Chain

+Every significant simulated event should be capable of being traced through:

+EVENT

+↓

+OBSERVATION

+↓

+VERIFICATION

+↓

+ASSESSMENT

+↓

+AI DECISION SUPPORT

+↓

+HUMAN DECISION

+↓

+EXECUTION GATE

+↓

+SIMULATED OUTCOME / SAFE STATE

+↓

+VERIFICATION

+↓

+MEMORY

+↓

+AUDIT

+This provides a continuous evidence chain from the original event to the final simulated outcome.

+Governance Objective

+The objective is not to make the system autonomous for the sake of autonomy.

+The objective is to make complex system behaviour:

+UNDERSTANDABLE

+TRACEABLE

+TESTABLE

+VERIFIABLE

+GOVERNABLE

+ACCOUNTABLE

+The framework therefore treats human authority as an integral architectural component rather than an external control added after the system has been designed.

+Final Principle

+The Sextant architecture is built on a simple principle:

+«The system may calculate.
+The system may assess.
+The system may recommend.
+The human authority decides.
+The authorized boundary governs action.
+The result is verified and recorded.»

+This establishes the final responsibility boundary:

+INTELLIGENCE → UNDERSTANDING → DECISION SUPPORT → HUMAN AUTHORITY → ACCOUNTABILITY → RESPONSIBILITY

+Responsibility remains human.